dtminhpt/FlickrApp_Minh/Readme.md

 Describe any challenges encountered while building the app.
 - Something weird when "no results" when searching.
 - Styling for the animations is still not good.
+- The Movie Database API for "Now Playing" and "Top Rated" are not available.
+- Don't know how to turn off the yellow warning.

 ## License